Implementing Laws At-a-Glance

 The Law prescribes sanctions for “very serious infractions,” “serious infractions,” and “minor infractions”:

-If individuals are responsible for the infraction, they can be fined EUR 1,001‒10,000 for minor infractions, EUR 10,001‒30,000 for serious infractions and EUR 30,001‒300,000 for very serious infractions.
+If individuals are responsible for the infraction, they can be fined EUR 1,001‒10,000 for minor infractions, EUR 10,001‒30,000 for serious infractions, and EUR 30,001‒300,000 for very serious infractions.

-For very serious infractions, the Competent Authority may also impose a penalty, including: (i) releasing a public reprimand or publishing the infraction in the Official State Gazette; (ii) prohibiting new subsidiaries or other tax benefits for a maximum term of four years; and (iii) prohibiting contracts with the public sector for a maximum of three years.
+If organizations are responsible for the infraction, they can be fined up to EUR 100,001 for minor infractions, EUR 100,001‒600,000 for serious infractions, and EUR 600,001‒1,000,000 for very serious infractions.For very serious infractions, the Competent Authority may also impose a penalty, including: (i) releasing a public reprimand or publishing the infraction in the Official State Gazette; (ii) prohibiting new subsidiaries or other tax benefits for a maximum term of four years; and (iii) prohibiting contracts with the public sector for a maximum of three years.

 1. Has the implementing law been adopted?

-2. Under the implementing law, which organizations must establish internal reporting channels?Organizations that at the beginning of the calendar year had 50 or more workers.
+Organizations that at the beginning of the calendar year have 50 or more workers.

 3. Does the implementing law in any way deviate from the Directive in terms of which organizations must establish internal reporting channels?